Driver Fatigue: The Dangers Of Drowsy Truckers

 Fatigue can hamper this ability, leaving the driver incapable of making the right decision in time.
 And this may lead to easily-avoidable collisions.

 Staying alert while driving near a truck can help you avoid getting entangled in crashes.
-But in case you are unfortunate enough to get involved in a truck accident in California, consulting an experienced San Luis Obispo Truck Accident Lawyer can help.
+But in case you are unfortunate enough to get involved in a truck accident in California, consulting an experienced truck accident lawyer can help.
 The lawyer can help suggest a further course of action to get your due compensation quickly in a hassle-free manner.